Kaltsoon/nosql/README.md

 <!-- TODO -->
 > [!WARNING]
-> _To confirm the course participation, pass the "Introduction to NoSQL database management systems" Moodle exam before TODO_.
-Otherwise, individual sections of the course don't have deadlines, but instead, there's a single final deadline for all coursework on TODO.
+> _To confirm the course participation, pass the "Introduction to NoSQL database management systems" Moodle exam before Thursday 30.10. at 23:59_.
+Otherwise, individual sections of the course don't have deadlines, but instead, there's a single _final deadline for all coursework on Sunday 13.12. at 23:59_.

 👉 [Start the course](./material/1-nosql-introduction.md)